Magazine

 Take Away

 The EB-5 visa offers a viable pathway to U.S. residency for investors, but the process is surrounded by rigorous checks to ensure the integrity of the U.S. immigration system.
 Knowing the disqualifiers can help potential investors prepare a robust application.
-If you are considering applying for the EB-5 visa, please make sure that you meet all the necessary criteria and seek legal advice to guide your decisions.
+If you are considering applying for the EB-5 visa, please ensure you meet all the necessary criteria and seek legal advice to guide your decisions.

 Have questions or need personalized advice on your EB-5 application?
 Contact Paperfree for a free evaluation.